[ RETURN_TO_ROOT ]

 When we talk about AI in architecture, we usually mean image generation.
 But the text-processing capabilities of Large Language Models (LLMs) are far more transformative for the research phase of a project.

 Imagine feeding a PDF of the local zoning code into an agent and asking it, "What are the setback requirements for a commercial lot on 5th street?" and getting an instant, cited answer.
-This is not science fiction; it is simply RAG (Retrieval Augmented Generation).
+This already works with NotebookLM, Perplexity, or a local RAG stack—it’s just retrieval + citations.

 Understanding Semantic Search